Malignant Peritoneal Mesothelioma

 Doctors are more likely to diagnose these first, leading to a misdiagnosis.
 This is especially likely if they are unaware of any asbestos exposure a patient may have experienced.

 The first step in getting an accurate diagnosis is a physical exam and a thorough history.
 Tell your healthcare provider if you have or think you may have experienced asbestos exposure.
-A physical exam will be followed by these steps in most cases:[7]
+These steps will follow a physical exam in most cases:[6]

 - A blood test may also be used to determine if you have any tumor markers, any substances that are associated with cancer.